8440Gau/CoreJava/README.md

    a.
 What is Array
    b.
 How to create read Array
    c.
 How to find element of Arrays
    d.
-Opertion on Arrays Concepts
+Operation on Arrays Concepts

 6. Block Concept in Java
    a.
 Static Block
    b.
 Instance Block
    c.
-Priority of Block(static and instance) in Java Workflow
+Priority of Block (static and instance) in Java Workflow
    d.
-How to Use of different variable in Differenct Block and what is the scope of Block.
+How to Use of different variable in Different Block and what is the scope of Block.

 7. Packages
   a. java.lang
   b. java.util
   c. java.collection

 8. Exception Handling
    a.
-What is exception
+What is exception?
    b.
 Difference between error and exception
    c.
-Exception ,Runtime Exception and its types
+Exception, Runtime Exception and its types
    d.
 Throws, Throw, Custom Exception
    e.
 Handle Exception on next level.